jazzband/wagtailmenus/docs/source/menupage.rst

             ...

-#   If you're not overriding the ``settings_panels`` attribute on any of the models involved, you can skip this step.
+2. If you're not overriding the ``settings_panels`` attribute on any of the models involved, you can skip this step.
 But, if you are overriding the ``settings_panels`` attribute on a custom model to surface other custom fields in that tab, you'll need to include additional panels to surface the new ``MenuPage`` fields in the page edit interface.
-Wagtailmenus includes a pre-defined ``menupage_panel`` to make this easier, which you can use like this:
+Wagtailmenus includes a pre-defined ``menupage_panel`` to make this easier, which you can use like
+    this:

     .. code-block:: python

-        :caption: appname/models.py
+        # appname/models.py

         from wagtailmenus.models import MenuPage
         from wagtailmenus.panels import menupage_panel